Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 author: FlightFree UK
 read_time_minute: 2
 ---
-## Most people expect demand for flying to grow.
-Some people believe that is just a fact of life.
+## M﻿ost people expect demand for flying to grow.
 But what do we mean by ‘demand’?

-Certainly, before COVID 19, passenger numbers had been growing fast, but that’s not quite the same thing.
+#### I﻿s it the steady rise in passenger number we've seen (bar Covid) over the past decade or so?

 The definition of demand in economics is the willingness and ability of a consumer to purchase something.
 The actual number of passengers is what happens when demand meets the availability and price of flights.

 Demand probably *has* been increasing.
 A growing population and higher incomes both tend to increase the number of times someone somewhere is willing to book a flight.